The Importance of Certificates of Authenticity

 The date: This may seem obvious, but it is worthwhile to at least add the year to the certificate of authenticity.

 Small image of the piece: Immediately makes the certificate of authenticity linkable to the finished print.

 Certificate/print number: Particularly important if your print is part of an edition.
 For example print number 1 of 500 – this information should be included on each of the certificates of authenticity.
 Every certificate will then contain a different edition number.
 Each print will then have the corresponding number pencilled on to provide a pair.
 So you have one certificate to one print.

 Material/Printer/Inks: These are other variables that can add perceived value to your piece.
 By detailing the substrate printed on in addition to the quality inks, this highlights and ensures the archival qualities of your fine art print.

-Additionally, on our certificates of authenticity you will also find a declaration of intent, signed by both the artist and publisher.
+Finally, you, as the artist should sign the certificate in addition to signing the print too!
+Additionally, on the certificates of authenticity that we provide, you can find a declaration of intent, signed by both the artist and publisher.

 How do certificates of authenticity benefit you?

 By supplying certificates of authenticity with each of your prints you show your dedication as an artist.
 Showing your potential buyers, that you not only want to create a collection of art but have a series of giclée prints with a provenance for serious collectors.
 This can make your artwork and photos easier to sell as well as potentially increasing the sales value.
 By having this document linked to your work, your customers can have confidence in purchasing from you.

 By having a certificate of authenticity you’re also creating an official record of your giclée prints and this can also be used for your artwork too.
 This may help you to catalogue your work and in time this too can add value to your giclée prints.